awslabs/ec2-spot-workshops/content/rendering-with-batch/start/at-an-event.md

 - An ECR repository
 - A Launch Template
 - An IAM Role for AWS FIS
+- An instance profile for AWS Batch compute environment
 - The Cloud9 environment where you will run all the commands

 ## Gathering the outputs